dotnet/docs/docs/csharp/fundamentals/program-structure/top-level-statements.md

 ---
 # Top-level statements - programs without `Main` methods

 You don't have to explicitly include a `Main` method in a console application project.
 Instead, you can use the *top-level statements* feature to minimize the code you have to write.
-In this case, the compiler generates a class and `Main` method entry point for the application.
+In this case, the compiler generates a `Program` class with a main method entry point for the application.
+The name of the generated method isn't actually `Main`, it's an implementation detail that your code can't reference directly.

 Here's a *Program.cs* file that is a complete C# program in C# 10: